amarjeet4296/-30DaysPetProjectsinPy/Time Complexity/read.md

 The running time of an algorithm is defines as a function with the time complexity and the Space complexity.
 These estimates provide the directions of search for efficient algorithms.

 Asymptotic complexity is a way of expressing the main component of the cost of an algorithm

+Theoretical analysis of algorithms generally includes estimation of their complexity in the asymptotic notation[1],which deals with the large input.
+O(big O),theta and omega notations are used.
+For instance, binary search takes O(log(n)), the logarithmic time.
+Asymptotic estimates are used because different algorithms which are intended to perform the same functionality may differ in terms of their complexity.